Max1412/academic-kickstart/content/project/master-thesis/index.md

 # Project summary to display on homepage.
 summary = """<b>Hybrid Ray Tracing with Vulkan and RTX</b> <br>
-For my master thesis, I'm creating a hybrid renderer which combines traditional rasterization techniques with ray traced effects such as soft shadows, reflections and ambient occlusion.
+For my master thesis, I created a hybrid renderer which combines traditional rasterization techniques with ray traced effects such as soft shadows, reflections and ambient occlusion.
 I'm using Vulkan, C++ and NVIDIAs RTX technology.
 """